 If you're like most Product Owners, you probably have a backlog full of user stories modeling just what you'd like to see your best users do with your product.

 You have stories modeling how they get the most out of every feature, how they find every benefit laid out for them, and how they squeeze your best intent out of every corner of your product.
 Everything you've done has likely been with an eye towards taking care of your best users.

 But what about your “not so great” users.
 Not just those who are casual users of your product, or approach it with the lackluster enthusiasm.
 No, I'm talking about those malevolent users who have set out to do you harm.
 You have those users, too…you just may not be thinking about them.

 These are the users who have only dubious intent towards your company, your product, or even your other users.
-We call these users our “Evil Users”, and whether you want to think of them or not…they’re your users, too.
-And they deserve they’re own user stories.
+We call these users our “Evil Users”, and whether you want to think of them or not…they're your users, too.
+And they deserve their own user stories.

 A Story of Evil

 Evil user stories are just like normal user stories, except they model what a malevolent user wants to do in your product rather than what a benign user would do.
 In every case, this is exactly what you want a user not to do inside of your product.

 Why would you write stories that model exactly what you want a user not to do?
 Because by understanding what an Evil User wants to do in your product, and more important why they want to do it, you can better understand how to defend against them.

 Imagine your product is an ecommerce platform that allows your users to buy and sell rare video game cartridges.
 Buyers on your marketplace can pay with either their PayPal account or a credit card.

 Now imagine that your community of rare video game aficionados has been discovered by a hacker.
 This hacker intends to steal the credit card numbers of your users so he may sell those numbers on the black market.